 A few clients recently shared me that they are expecting again.
-These clients are regulars in AMC’s Fit & Fab Small Group Postnatal training sessions.
-They have asked very common and important questions concerning their pregnancy and how it will effect their exercise routines.
-I want to share our dialogue with you:
+These mamas are regulars in AMC’s Fit & Fab Small Group Postnatal training sessions.
+The questions they have asked are very common and important as they have concerns about how their exercise routines will effect their baby.
+I’m sharing our dialogue to help you navigate your own concerns:

 Q: I’m about 6 weeks pregnant, so it’s very early.
 I have some questions as I re-think my exercise routine.
 When does it make sense to switch to AMC’s prenatal classes?
 I’m guessing part of this depends on how I’ve been feeling, which is pretty well for the most part.
 I find that I tire more easily and I’ve had some on-and-off nausea.
 I’m also not sure what is safe and recommended to do at this point – I didn’t really exercise when I was pregnant with my daughter, so this is new territory for me.

-For prenatal training, I have the women doing similar exercises as Fit & Fab as they are relatable for increasing overall strength, they just move through the exercises at a slower pace and don’t include plyometrics (double jump squats, jumping lunges, mountain climbers, etc).
+In AMC’s prenatal training program, women are performing similar exercises as the postnatal programming as they are relatable for increasing overall strength.
+Prenatal mamas tend to move through the exercises at a slower pace and do not include plyometrics (high impact exercises such as double jump squats, jumping lunges, burpees, etc).
 And of course there are more specific prenatal exercises that will enhance core strength, such as deep belly breaths, and more stabilization/balance exercises that are effective for each trimester.

 You may find over the next few weeks that you will begin to feel your heart rate elevate quicker than usual, and that’s due to physiological changes in your body— such as increase in blood volume.
 It’s a normal side effect of early pregnancy, and obviously more pronounced/expected in 2nd and 3rd trimester when a bigger baby is taking up space inside your torso and compressing your organs.